weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 - The **Recall@1**, **Recall@10**, **Recall@100** - by comparing Weaviate’s results to the
   ground truths specified in each dataset
-- **Multi-threaded Queries per Second (QPS)** - The overall throughput you can achieve with each configurations
+- **Multi-threaded Queries per Second (QPS)** - The overall throughput you can achieve with each configuration
 - **Individual Request Latency (mean)** - The mean latency over all 10,000 requests
 - **P99 Latency** - 99% of all requests (9.900 out of 10.000) have a latency that
   is lower than or equal to this number – this shows how fast
-- **Import time** - Since varying the build parameters has an effect on import time, the import time is also included
+- **Import time** - Since varying build parameters has an effect on import time, the import time is also included

 By request, we mean: